portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 The forwarding rules have the below optional values.

 - Forward to voicemail: The call will be routed to the voicemail service so that the caller can leave a voice message.
 There is an option to select an extension number for the voicemail box.
 For example, if you select extension 108, the voicemail will be saved in the 108's mailbox; if you leave it blank, the voicemail will be saved in the extension's own mailbox.
-- Forward to number: permits you to enter a number and then forward the call to that number; the number can be an extension number or a PSTN phone number.
+- Forward to number: permits you to enter a number and then forward the call to that number; the number can be an extension number or system extension number(ring group, virtual receptionist, meeting number, queue number) or a PSTN phone number.
 - Hangup: The call will be terminated by the PBX.
 - Ring anyway: send the call to this extension anyway.
 - Exceptions: create exceptions by entering the `Caller ID`, selecting the time frame in `Received During` and choose the action in `Action` to bypass the extension forward rules.